intel-lab-lkp/linux/Documentation/kbuild/kconfig-language.rst

 arguments.  "config" starts a new config entry.
 The following lines define attributes for this config option.
 Attributes can be the type of the config option, input prompt, dependencies, help text and default values.

-A config option can be defined multiple times with the same name, but every definition can have only a single input prompt and the type must not conflict.
+A config option can be defined multiple times (i.e. by multiple menu entries) with the same name, but each definition can have only a single prompt and their types must not conflict.

 Menu attributes
 ---------------